ShaunFerris/Coding-Note-Taking/Webdev/Webdev - MongoDB.md

 Before I get started, the official Mongo docs are [here](https://www.mongodb.com/docs/manual/introduction/).

 An Example set of steps to use MongoDB with Mongoose to give persistence to a budget tracking app can be found here: [[Webdev - MongoDB and Mongoose Example Steps]]
+Also see the FSO content on mongo starting from here: [[Webdev - FSO - MongoDB in full stack apps]].

 ## What is MongoDB?
 MongoDB is a noSQL (Not Only SQL) document database that stores data in flexible, JSON like documents.
 Fields can vary from document to document and the data structure can change over time.